FeLoe/stbb/content/authors/Juergen/_index.md

 ---
 # Display name
-title: Jo Taylor
+title: Joe Taylor

-author: Jo
+author: Joe

 # Is this the primary user of the site?
 superuser: false